tastybug/zettelkasten/catalog/vault.md

 * `okta`, `github`: human-based, centralized OAuth providers
 * tls certificates, k8s, azure, kerberos, `approle` and others are means for S2S authentication

-### Entity (User or System) and Aliases (Linking Entities to Auth Methods)
+### Entities and Aliases

 An entity is something that authenticats with Vault, could be a system or a person.
 Each entity has 0+ aliases.
-An alias conceptually is also an entity and links a person/system to an auth method (e.g. entity "Jane" has alias `jsmith` with auth method `userpass` and `funky22` with auth method `github`).
+An alias links an entity to an auth method (e.g. entity "Jane" has alias `jsmith` with auth method `userpass` and `funky22` with auth method `github`).

-Entities and Aliases come with a bunch of metadata and a policy.
+Entities and Aliases come with a bunch of metadata and 1+ policies.
 The policies of each can differ - the token generated when logging in will contain the policies from the entity plus the one from the alias.

 It's a bit counterintuitive that the method of authentication brings different permissions, but this is how it works according to [this](https://www.udemy.com/course/hashicorp-vault/learn/lecture/27039872#overview).
 Example:

-Entity `jane` has policy `management`.
+1. Entity `jane` has policy `management`.
-Alias for `github` has policy `HR`.
+2. Alias for `github` has policy `HR`.
-Alias for `userpass` has policy `finance`.
+3. Alias for `userpass` has policy `finance`.

 When logging in via github, Jane will receive a token with policies `management` and `HR`.
 When logging in via `userpass`, it's `management` plus `finance`.